TPP: Transparent Page Placement for CXL-Enabled Tiered-Memory: Evaluation

 \section{Evaluation}

-We integrate TPP on Linux kernel v5.12.
-We evaluate TPP with production workloads mentioned in \S\ref{subsec:characterize} serving live traffic on tiered memory systems across \meta's server fleet.
+We integrate \TPP on Linux kernel v5.12.
+We evaluate \TPP with a subset of representable production applications mentioned in \S\ref{subsec:characterize} serving live traffic on tiered memory systems across our server fleet.
 We explore the following questions: